ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Players are not allowed to have more than one character in the same line of work.

+# Tailor Mannequin Script Rules:

+- The tailor mannequin script enhances roleplay by allowing tailors to craft outfits.
+Use must prioritize immersion, historical accuracy, and meaningful roleplay.

+- Tailors must ensure outfits are period-appropriate, non-offensive, and immersion-friendly. **Nudist, sexually explicit, or inappropriate clothing (per No NSFW policy) is banned from distribution.** Violations may lead to loss of script access or privileges.

+- **Niche Clothing:** Items like belly dancer attire or unusual pieces (e.g., turtle shells, bloodied suits) are restricted to characters with relevant historical/roleplay context and require staff approval.
+Misuse is punishable.

+- **Restricted Items:** Black KKK hoods, nudist/inappropriate attire, and extreme immersion-breaking items are prohibited.
+Other restricted pieces require staff approval via ticket for specific use.

+- **Access:** Script is job-locked to tailors; higher ranks may access niche items with approval.
+It supplements, not replaces, the existing crafting system for small items.

+- **Roleplay:** Mid-scene Outfit changes need IC justification.
+Excessive use without context is Fail RP.

 # Gilded RP Animal PED Rules:
 # General rules: